deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù smiled sadly at Allison's face, sleeping only inches away from her own.
 "She's not into sharing…" she said, then added without thinking: "Unfortunately."

-Julian stopped breathing for a second. "*Um…*"
+Julian stopped breathing for a second. *"Um…*"

 "Sorry."
 Xiù said, then realised just what she'd said and rolled her face into his shirt, burying her sudden tears there.
 "I'm sorry, sorry.
 I shouldn't… I didn't mean… I mean, I *did* but… *God*, I don't know where my head's at right now.
 I'm sorry."